Roll Deep: History

 Inspired by the success of So Solid Crew, Wiley founded the UK garage crew Ladies Hit Squad alongside DJ Target and Maxwell D around the end of the 20th century (2000).
 At the same time, Plague, Slimzee, Geeneus, Major Ace and God's Gift were enjoying relative success with another garage crew called Pay As U Go Kartel.
-Geeneus, who also founded Rinse FM, invited both Wiley and Flowdan to join Pay As U Go.
+Geeneus and Slimzee who also both founded Rinse FM, invited both Wiley and Flowdan to join Pay As U Go.
 The group released their debut single, "Know We", in 2000.

 Two years later, Wiley, Flowdan, Jamakabi and Breeze recorded a song entitled "Terrible", which record stores perceived to be a follow-up to "Know We".
-Wiley decided he didn't want to release it under the Pay As U Go name, so Flowdan suggested the name Roll Deep: a homage to the phrase 'rolling deep', popular within bashment songs.
+Wiley decided he didn't want to release "Terrible" under the Pay As U Go name, so Flowdan suggested the name Roll Deep: a homage to the phrase 'rolling deep', popular within bashment songs.
 Flowdan cites the introduction of Dizzee Rascal to Roll Deep and his subsequent popularity as the reason why Pay As U Go eventually disbanded and Roll Deep rose to prominence.

 The crew distributed a number of mixtapes and vinyl singles independently before being signed to a major label and releasing their debut album In at the Deep End in June 2005.
 Four singles were released from the album: "Heat Up", "The Avenue", "When I'm 'Ere" and "Shake a Leg".
-They won an Urban Music Award.
+They won an Urban Music Award the same year.
+The album’s accessible production drew mixed reactions within the scene.
+Writing in What Do You Call It?
+From Grassroots to the Golden Era of UK Rap (2024), David Kane noted that “what these records did in hindsight—with remarkable prescience in the case of In at the Deep End—was expand the musical palette of grime.”
+In the same book, DJ Target reflected that “at first, people from the scene turned their noses up at it, but if you look at that scene now, a lot of the main artists have crossed over.”

 In October 2006, Roll Deep participated in a project of Tate Modern museum where various groups and songwriters were invited to choose a work that inspired them from the gallery's collection of modern art and then write a track about it.
 Roll Deep's submission, Searching, was inspired by the Anish Kapoor sculpture Ishi's Light, and can be heard on headphones in front of the work or on the Tate Tracks website.

 Their second album Rules and Regulations was released in 2007, followed by the release of Return of the Big Money Sound in 2008.